-One of the first things you should do before you a build a chattel house, is to seek permission.
-These procedures are the same as the requirements for a larger home.
+One of the first things you should do before you a build a chattel house, is to seek permission from your local building authorities.
+These procedures are usually the same as those required for a larger home.
 The authorities will be able to advise about the types of permissions are required to build a chattel house.
 Chattel houses outside of the Caribbean are rare and plans may have to be modified to meet building codes.

 You will also have to research the land that you want to build on.
 The land that you are interested in may have certain regulations and stipulations.
 In fact, before you purchase any type of house plan, you should check with the authorities to confirm that the land is suitable for the intended development.
 They will also be able to advise you on the types of houses that can be built.

 Many tiny houses are built on trailers and are easily mobile.
 However, our modern chattel houses are firmly rooted into the ground.
 The original chattel house was built to be disassembled and moved from location to location.
 But newer models are now designed and built with more security and safety in mind.
 These new and improved chattel house structures are designed to withstand strong weather systems.